What data is declared in Intrastat?

 P. Goods trade with areas left outside the value added tax system of the internal trade

 Thus also dispatches from the Åland Islands to Member States and arrivals from Member States to the Åland Islands remain outside the Intrastat system.
-These cases shall be included in the statistics on internal trade, but the data is obtained from the customs clearance procedure (The basic regulation on EU internal trade (EC) No 638/2004).
+These cases shall be included in the statistics on internal trade, but the data is obtained based on the customs clearance procedure (Basic regulation on EU internal trade (EC) No 638/2004).